activefx/alpha-installer/README.md

-# Beta
+# Alpha Installer

-Beta is not an actual gem.
-It is an example gem setup with my most commonly used tools, and was generated from a combination of jeweler and bundler.
-The sample gem includes rspec, guard, pry, vcr, yard, simplecov and more.

-TODO: Write a gem description
+Alpha Installer is a command line application for automatic configuration and deployment of the Alpha application.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'beta'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install beta
+    $ gem install alpha-installer

 ## Usage